snakesch/SVhet/README.md

 If you use SVhet in your research, please cite:

-> CH She, et al. SVhet: Towards accurate detection of germline heterozygous deletions using short reads.
-(2025)
+> She, C.H., Chan, S.HS. & Yang, W. SVhet: towards accurate detection of germline heterozygous deletions using short reads.
+BMC Bioinformatics (2025). https://doi.org/10.1186/s12859-025-06342-7

 ---